Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 Please note: This article contains no graphic images.
 For those who are wondering why an article about the dairy industry is showing up on the Unruly Living & Travel blog, please refer to my post If You Love To Travel, This Is Why You Should Go Vegan for the link between dairy farming and travel.

-In the this text, I hope to shine a light on the practice that hurt animals, our planet, and our very own bodies.
-I will point out ways in which the dairy industry is so anti-female, and you will learn how it is built upon the exploitation of the reproductive system (and how the sexism in the dairy upholds sexism between humans as well).
+In the this text, I hope to shine a light on the practice that hurts animals, our planet, and our very own bodies.
+I will point out ways in which the dairy industry is so anti-female, and you will learn how it is built upon the exploitation of the female reproductive system (even though the dairy industry exploits bulls, too).

 It is my hope that by the end of this article you can take off the rose-colored glasses we’ve all been forced to wear while looking at the dairy industry, and agree that it’s time to let that ship sink as quickly as possible.

 Earlier today I toured a so called “local”, “humane”, family-run and “eco-friendly” dairy farm.
-It is said to be “one of the best” in our area, and these types of farms often proudly boast that they are more sensitive, compassionate, and friendly than factory farms.
+It is touted as of the best in our area, and these types of farms often proudly boast that they are more sensitive, compassionate, and friendly than factory farms.
 But the tour left a sinister taste in my mouth, and I have come to realize that often times these smaller dairy farms are more complicated to criticize than factory farms.
 Because while it is obvious that factory farms do not care about the nonhumans that they commodify, smaller farms have insidious ways of hiding their many abuses.

 In the following paragraphs, I will work to wash away the clouded vision that the public has when it comes to their local dairy farm by proving how there is no true “humane” way to consume the breastmilk of captive nonhuman animals (dispelling the “humane” myth), explain why just because a business is family-run does not make it family-friendly, and discuss why dairy production is actually the opposite of “eco-friendly”, even through small-scale production.

 To begin, I want to explain why as a female the dairy industry haunts me so deeply.
 It is hard to do this without painting myself as a victim, or make this a human-centered assessment.
-But there’s a reason for feeling this connection between myself (a queer female) and the dairy industry: because human animal and nonhuman animal suffering are undeniably linked, as is demonstrated very clearly in the book The Oxen at the Intersection by Patrice Jones
+But there’s a reason for feeling this connection between myself (a female) and the dairy industry: because human animals and nonhuman animal suffering are undeniably linked, as is demonstrated very clearly in the book The Oxen at the Intersection by Patrice Jones.
+Growing up in the United States I’ve watched my close friends, comrades, and family members face abuse and experience non-consensual pain simply because they were born female.
+Cows used by the dairy industry are no different.

 For those who want to learn more about the link between speciesism and sexism, jones recommends the following books: The Sexual Politics of Meat by Carol Adams, Ecofeminism: Women, Animals, Nature by Greta Garrard, the anthology Sister Species by Lisa Kemmerer, and A. Breeze Harper’s collection Sistah Vegan.